Scientific Name

 Othonnas fleshy leaves and daisy-like flowers make them excellent in a desert or rock garden (where hardy) or indoors as houseplants or greenhouse specimens.

-Othonnas tend to be fairly hardy, but some of them, as Othonna cacalioides, can be extremely difficult in cultivation if you do not give them the right conditions: space to develop a radicular system, better to keep them in flat pots.
+Othonnas tend to be fairly hardy, but some of them, such as Othonna cacalioides, can be extremely difficult to cultivate if you do not give them the right conditions: space to develop a radicular system, better to keep them in flat pots.
 In summer, protect plants from direct sunlight.
 In the growing season, they like to be moist, fresh, and plenty of light.
-They don't like temperatures below 50°F (10°C).
+They do not like temperatures below 50°F (10°C).

 In the warmer months, Othonnas go into their dormancy period.
-Stop watering, place them in a shaded, cooler, relatively dry area, away from getting direct sunlight and with good air circulation.
+Stop watering them, and place them in a shaded, cooler, relatively dry area, away from direct sunlight and with good air circulation.
 In the fall, when nights cool down, the plants may start growing on their own, but a good soaking will help them to leaf out.

 A typical succulent soil mix should be suitable for growing Othonnas, but additional drainage material would be recommended.